peterMangrove/mangrove-docs-test/offer-taker/taker-order.md

     uint takerGives,
     // `statusCode` may only be `"mgv/makerAbort"`, `"mgv/makerRevert"`, `"mgv/makerTransferFail"` or `"mgv/makerReceiveFail"`
     bytes32 statusCode,
-    // revert data sent by the Maker Contract bytes32 makerData
+    // revert data sent by the offer's associated account bytes32 makerData
   );